kubernetes/autoscaler/cluster-autoscaler/proposals/ephemeral-buffers.md

     // refillStrategy controls what happens to buffer capacity consumed by real workloads.
     // "recreate" maintains the buffer size; "recreateUpToLimit" is the capped behavior;
     // "none" is one-shot (consumed capacity is not recreated).
-    // An omitted/empty value defaults to "recreate" — i.e. existing objects (which have no
+    // An omitted/empty value MUST be treated as "recreate" by consumers — i.e. objects created
-    // refillStrategy) keep today's behavior, so this is a backward-compatible addition.
+    // before this field existed keep today's behavior, so this is a backward-compatible addition.
     // (Field name and values are under discussion; alt. name onCapacityConsumption.)
     // +optional
-    // +kubebuilder:validation:Enum=recreate;none        // recreateUpToLimit added by capped buffers
+    // +kubebuilder:validation:Enum=recreate;recreateUpToLimit;none
-    // +default="recreate"
+    // +kubebuilder:default=recreate
     RefillStrategy *string `json:"refillStrategy,omitempty" protobuf:"bytes,7,opt,name=refillStrategy"`
+    // NOTE ON THE ENUM: the enum above lists all three shared values.
+This proposal defines only
+    // "none"; "recreateUpToLimit" is defined by the capped-buffers proposal.
+If the two proposals
+    // land separately, each consumer's transitional schema validates the subset it implements
+    // (Karpenter's reference impl currently validates recreate;none) and the full enum is unioned
+    // once both merge.
+The default marker uses the +kubebuilder:default form to match the existing
+    // CapacityBuffer fields (e.g. provisioningStrategy).
+Consumers that do not server-side default
+    // (e.g. Karpenter, which treats a nil value as "recreate" in code) need no schema default.

     // fillDeadlineSeconds bounds, in seconds, how long a one-shot (refillStrategy=none) buffer
     // keeps trying to provision if it is never filled.
 On expiry the autoscaler withdraws